Winter is fast approaching, so I thought I’d make a list of

 The snow-collar at the top of the boot with another elastic cord and toggle that you pull tight to keep the snow from going down into your boots!

-This waterproof winter gear is good for up to -4°C weather, which you’ll need if you want to keep your feet warm and dry for hours while you’re outdoors.
+This waterproof winter boot is good for up to -4°C weather, which you’ll need if you want to keep your feet warm and dry for hours while you’re outdoors.

 My absolute must-have for winter are great snow boots.
 I’m not talking about boots that you would wear while walking around the city during a snowstorm, I’m talking about extreme snow conditions in which good boots could save your feet from frostbite.